R-a-Moore/intro_virtualisation/README.md

 - running updates and installations on NGINX, nodejs, npm, and pm2 (all with appropriate versions).

+The initial step you will need to complete is to go into the command line in whichever directory you have your vagrantfile, navigating to it in your commandline.
+And enter the following: `gem install bundler` and then `bundle`

 ## Provisions.sh Scripting

 Firstly you will want to create a 'provisions' script file with the extension '.sh' which will contain and run all of the desired commands on the terminal when executed.